 While I haven’t spent a lot of time in this forest, I have driven through certain parts like when I cut over from Corvallis on Interstate 5 to Waldport on the coast.

 Photo courtesy of Flickr

 I’ve driven by Bandon on past road trips but earlier this year (2015) I did an overnight here.
 I was trying to find a place to stop on the coast and found a lovely little Air Bnb in Bandon.
 My host was amazing and recommended that I check out Face Rock.
 I’m glad I did because now it’s a favourite!!

 Face Rock State Scenic Viewpoint

 I haven’t actually entered the caves here but I recently stopped to admire the view.
-In the future, I’ll schedule time for a visit because I do love sea lions and after looking at the website, it looks really cool in there!
+In the future, I’ll schedule a time for a visit because I do love sea lions and after looking at the website, it looks really cool in there!

 Gorgeous view from the entrance to the Sea Lion Caves